"

 4.1 Understanding Team Dynamics

-Teams are formed for a variety of reasons, and thus there are many kinds of teams.
-They can be categorized by function or by performance.
-For example, a “cross-functional team” combines people with diverse areas of expertise (such as mechanical, electrical, and software engineering) to all work on connected parts of the same project, while a “within-function team” is comprised of people with the same area of expertise.
+Team dynamics depend on innumerable factors, ranging from the size of the team, its overall purpose, the individual skills of the team members, their goals, and levels of commitment.
+In general, however, we tend to categorized teams either by function or by performance.
+For example, in terms of function, a “cross-functional team” combines people with diverse areas of expertise (such as mechanical, electrical, and software engineering) to all work on connected parts of the same project, while a “within-function team” is comprised of people with the same area of expertise.

-Teams can also be categorized by how well they perform.
+Teams can also be categorized in terms of performance.
 Katzenbach and Smith inThe Wisdom of Teams[1] describe 4 categories of teams based on how well they perform.

 Pseudo Team: a group of people not achieving what you would expect, based on their individual potential.
 They tend to work as isolated individuals rather than as a cohesive team, lacking strong communication with each other and commitment to the team’s goals.
-They either lack clear team processes, or do not follow them; team meetings are not productive; team members don’t feel accountable to each other; and there is little or no attempt to improve.
+They either lack clear team processes, or do not follow them; team meetings lack focus and productivity; team members don’t feel accountable to each other; and there is little or no attempt to improve.

 Potential Team: each team member performs at the level of the average team member, or maybe slightly above, developing some synergy and effective communication, but not reaching their potential as a team.